SPARQL Revision Metadata¶

 Revision Metadata Retrieval via SPARQL¶

-The named graph <urn:dydra:timemap>
+The service location <urn:dydra:timemap>

-comprises the
+yields the

 WHERE {